xicato/xig-documentation/api_doc.md

 * **Permission:**

-  N/A. Permissions checks are accessible for all non-anonymous users.
+  N/A. Permissions checks are accessible once a user has logged in (i.e., non-anonymous user).

 * **URL Parameters:**

-  None.
+  /None.

 * **Data Parameters:**